 I had never felt so much fear before.

-But at that moment, when I was jumping on my own, I realised one important thing that has had a profound effect on my life since.
+But at that moment, when I was jumping on my own, I realised one crucial thing that has profoundly affected my life.

 I realised that I could really do ANYTHING I wanted.